-Where an exhaust fan is specified, model the size of the duct or flue shown on the documentation or manufacturers specification.
-A typical exhaust fan may have a diameter of 200-250 mm.
-Fanlight heaters must also be modelled as exhaust fans.
-A typical square fanlight heater may have a diameter of approximately 300-350 mm.
+Where an exhaust fan is specified, assessors must model the size of the duct or flue shown on the documentation or manufacturer's specification.
+Should exhaust fan or fan/light information not be provided, assessors should model as per Table 9-3.

-It is worth noting that the National Construction Code requires internal (ie. without a window or door) bathrooms, WCs and ensuites to have mechanical ventilation.
+The National Construction Code requires internal (i.e. without a window or door) bathrooms, WCs and ensuites to have mechanical ventilation.
 If an exhaust fan is not shown on the documentation, it would be best practice for assessors to check with the client and confirm whether an exhaust fan should be present and request updated documentation if necessary.